 Humantay sits snugly between Humantay Mountain and Salkantay Mountain.
 In fact, it is a popular branch-off hike when trekking along the Salkantay Trail, an incredibly scenic alternative to the Inca Trail.
 Humantay falls along the Vilcabamba mountain range

 Humantay Lake is most well known for its insanely bright blue and green water and its snow-capped mountain backdrop.
-These fantastic colors come from the mineral-filled runoff from the melting glaciers around the Humantay and Salkantay Mountains.
+These colors come from the mineral filled runoff from the melting glaciers around the Humantay and Salkantay Mountains.

 Off the Betan track!

-This is off the beaten path trek with its spectacular scenery and views of the colorful valley landscapes, with multiple high passes, rocky terrain, tuquoise lakes and snow peaks.
+This is off a beaten path trek with its spectacular scenery and views of the colorful valley landscapes, with multiple high passes, rocky terrain, turquoise lakes, and snow peaks.
 See traditional Stone houses in local farming villages where people keep the culture alive and of course Machu Picchu.

 Salkantay Mountain: The “Savage Mountain”

 The massive Salkantay Mountain is the highest point of the Peruvian Andes Mountains.
 “Salkantay” is a Quechua word meaning “savage mountain.”
-Though somewhat lesser-known, the Salkantay Mountain trek is stunning.
-Travelers take a remote footpath through lush rain forests on the way to Machu Picchu.
+Though somewhat lesser-known, the Salkantay Mountain trek is amazing.
+Travelers take a remote footpath through lush rainforests on the way to Machu Picchu.
 The Salkantay Mountain Trek is ranked by hikers and travel publications as one of the best treks in the world.

 Have a trip to Peru coming up?
 Well, it’s time to brush up on your Machu Picchu facts!

-Machu Picchu is the most well-known historic site in all of Peru—maybe even in all of South America.
-It’s also on many globetrotters’ bucket list travel destinations.
+Machu Picchu is the most well known historic site in all of Peru, maybe even in all of South America.
+It’s also on many globetrotters’ bucket lists of travel destinations.
 But how much do we really know about the site?
-We are here to shine some light on the mystery and intrigue surrounding Peru’s greatest archaeological treasure.
+We are here to shine some light on the mystery and amazing surrounding Peru’s greatest archaeological treasure.